-- Positive outlook continues for 2022: - Expecting significant improvement underpinned by secured contracts in 2022 and beyond supported by strong pipeline of opportunities with limited vessel supply - Dayrates on recent awards improving and likely to continue driven by improved supply and demand dynamics - EBITDA Guidance for 2022 remains at \$70-80 m. - Deleveraging journey to continue. - Improved operational performance and outlook supports the ongoing transfer of value from lenders to equity holders
+- Positive outlook continues for 2023: - Expecting significant improvement underpinned by secured contracts in 2022 and beyond supported by strong pipeline of opportunities with limited vessel supply - Dayrates on recent awards improving and likely to continue driven by improved supply and demand dynamics - EBITDA Guidance for 2023 at \$75-83 m, up from a projected 2022 EBITDA of USD 70-72 m (before impact of WMO bankruptcy). - Deleveraging journey to continue. - Improved operational performance and outlook supports the ongoing transfer of value from lenders to equity holders